Loading...

 Portion Control

-Reduce the portion size of white rice.
-This will help minimize the spike in glucose levels.
+Reduce the portion size of white rice in your meal.
+This can help manage the overall impact on your glucose levels.

 Healthy Fats